Happy-S5/Hangman/README.md

 If you would like to play hangman that shows the word and Oxford Dictionary representation, try.
-Just need to download the free Anaconda to run the Python code.
+Just need to download the free Anaconda to run the Python code with Spyder of Jupitor.
 Use the practiceHangman file.